 - What they look like: Adults resemble large Mosquitoes and appear in late summer and fall.
 They do not bite or sting.
 Larvae, called Leather jackets, are small, brown and worm-like.

 - Damage: Leather jacket larvae feed on grass roots in spring and summer, creating brown patches.
 Heaviest feeding occurs as Leather jackets mature in summer.

-- Affected areas: Heavy infestations plague the Pacific Northwest and New York.
+- Affected areas: They are destructive lawn pests in the Pacific Northwest and New York.
 Scattered invasions are reported in Ohio, Wisconsin and throughout New England.